Xilinx/xup_aie_training/docs/README.md

 DO NOT add layout, it will prevent README.md to be render as index.html by GitHub pages -->

-# Xilinx University Program AI Engine Tutorial
+# AMD University Program AI Engine Tutorial

 ## Introduction

-Welcome to the XUP Vitis-based AI Engine tutorial.
-These labs will provide hands-on experience using the [Vitis unified software platform](https://www.xilinx.com/products/design-tools/vitis.html) with Xilinx FPGA hardware.
+Welcome to the AUP Vitis-based AI Engine tutorial.
+These labs will provide hands-on experience using the [Vitis unified software platform](https://www.xilinx.com/products/design-tools/vitis.html) with AMD FPGA hardware.
 You will learn how to develop applications using the Vitis development environment.

 The tutorial instructions target the following hardware and software: